DivyaChaudhary07/Bank-Management-System/README.md

 ## Overview

-The **Bank Management System**, also known as **ATM Simulator**, is a Java-based desktop application that allows users to manage their bank accounts through a simple and user-friendly graphical interface.
+The **Bank Management System**, also known as **ATM Simulator**, is a Java-based application that allows users to manage their bank accounts through a simple and user-friendly graphical interface.
 The system provides essential banking functionalities such as account creation, deposits, withdrawals, PIN management, balance enquiry, and transaction history.

 ## Features